Hayden-Haslam/Hayden-Haslam.github.io/docs/about.md

 I have primarily been tasked with building and managing various aspects of my companies retail Windows images.

-This personal website will be use to help me manage and organize most of the things I have learned along the way.
+This personal website will be used to help me manage and organize most of the things I have learned along the way.

 I started this job with very little PowerShell experience, but immediately